Skip to content

 sectionStringnoThe category or vertical to which this content belongs.

-thumbUrlStringnoURL at which the main image for this content is located.
+thumbUrlStringnoURL where you’re hosting the main image for this content.

 titleStringnoThe title of the content.